MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdatePoint.md

 ```

 ### -SiteCode

-Specifies a site code for a Configuration Manager site.
+Specify the three-character code for the site that manages the system role for the software update point.

 ```yaml
 Type: String